 Robert Filion cherche à innover, à surprendre et à faire entendre toutes les musiques.
 Il a dirigé les premières canadiennes de maintes œuvres ainsi que de l’opéra « Angel Square » de Clifford Crawley.
 M. Filion est enseignant agréé de l’Ontario et membre de Choirs Ontario, l’ACCC et de l’ACDA.

-Mark Ramsay, Editor of Dynamic magazine
+Dr. Mark Ramsay, Editor of Dynamic magazine

 Jackie Hawley, East Ontario Regional Chair

 Jackie Hawley is the founding Artistic Director of the Cantiamo Choirs of Ottawa.
 She has conducted and toured internationally with adult, youth and children’s choirs and has been a clinician for choirs and schools throughout Canada for nearly 30 years.